PARENTAL LEAVE AND FLEXIBLE WORKING

-Chambers has a detailed parental leave policy, and the following is an extract from that policy as it applies to pupils.
-Any prospective pupil who wishes to discuss any caring arrangements (childcare and other caring responsibilities) or parental leave matters should contact the Head of the Pupillage Committee, Richard Vallat QC, via firstname.lastname@example.org, or our Equality and Diversity Officers, Elizabeth Wilson and James Henderson, via email@example.com
+Chambers has a detailed parental leave and flexible working policy; however, the policy as it applies to pupils is set out below.
+Any prospective pupil who wishes to discuss any caring arrangements (childcare and other caring responsibilities) or parental leave matters should contact the Head of the Pupillage Committee via firstname.lastname@example.org, or our Equality and Diversity Officers via email@example.com

 This part of the policy also applies to all first and second six pupils who are parents.
-Part II (flexible working hours) also applies to third six pupils and squatters and may be obtained via the contact details above.
+The detailed flexible working policy should be consulted for third six pupils and squatters and may be obtained via the contact details above.

-In the event that an exemption, waiver or permission is required from the Bar Training Regulations is required, the pupil’s supervisor shall be responsible for obtaining written permission from the Bar Standards Board.
+In the event that an exemption, waiver or permission is required from the Bar Standards Board, the pupil’s supervisor shall be responsible for obtaining written permission from the Bar Standards Board.

 Such a deferral shall not affect the overall pupillage award which shall be paid monthly during the period in which the pupil is undertaking pupillage, and for the avoidance of doubt no payments shall be paid by default during any period of deferral.
 Any pupil who wishes to apply for draw-downs against any outstanding amount of the award during the deferral period, however, may do so.
 In the event of a rise in the pupillage award following deferral and prior to commencement of the deferred period the pupil shall be paid at the increased rate during the deferred period.

 In the event of deferral and during the pupil’s ‘break’ period, the pupil’s supervisor shall be their point of contact with Chambers.

-Chambers shall accommodate pupils’ requests for flexible working hours in order to allow for childcare commitments.
-Such working hours should be discussed with the pupil’s supervisor in order to ensure that the pupil is able to complete the work that is required of him or her.
+Chambers shall accommodate pupils’ requests for flexible working hours in order to allow for caring commitments.
+Such working hours should be discussed with the pupil’s supervisor in order to ensure that the pupil is able to complete the work that is required.

 The need to work flexible hours for this reason should not, as far as possible, affect the allocation of court work during any practising period of pupillage.
-Pupils should however be aware of the demands of the court schedule and the necessity for evening and last-minute briefs and should arrange childcare with this in mind wherever possible.
+Pupils should however be aware of the demands of the court schedule and the necessity for urgent work and should arrange childcare or other care cover with this in mind wherever possible.

-Pupils should be assured that any need to work flexible hours for reasons of childcare will not in any way affect their prospects of being recruited as a tenant pursuant to the Chambers’ policy on recruitment of tenants from pupils.
+Pupils should be assured that any need to work flexible hours for reasons of caring commitments will not in any way affect their prospects of being recruited as a tenant pursuant to the Chambers’ policy on recruitment of tenants from pupils.